simone-pusceddu/witboost-dbt-workload-template/skeleton/README.md

 Use this component to automatically create a Workload based on a dbt project that can be referenced from other components inside the platform.

-This component does not provision any resources or infrastructure, and as such can be used without any Specific Provisioner.
+This component does not provision any resources or infrastructure, and as such can be used without any Tech Adapter.

 ### What's a Workload?